Holomorphic curves in exploded manifolds: Kuranishi structure: Structure of the ambient moduli stack of stable curves

 \end{lemma} \pf

 We must construct a family with a given derivative.
-To avoid any issues with the precise nature of almost complex structures at edges of a curve, we can reduce to the case that the variation in almost complex structure on the domain $\ex C$ is described by a section of $\Gamma^{0,1}(T\ex C\otimes T^{*}\ex C)$ which vanishes in a neighborhood of all edges of $\ex C$.
+The definition of $T_{f}\dmsw$ does not depend on the particular decoration chosen.
+So, we shall prove this lemma for $T_{f}\Msw$.
+Then Definition \ref{decorated} implies that to complete the proof for any $\dmsw$, we can construct the required family of curves in $\Msw$ then lift them to $\dmsw$.

-Consider a neighborhood of a edge of the domain $\ex C$ of $f$.
-This may be identified with an open subset of $\et 1{[0,l]}$ or $\et 1{[0,\infty)}$ with its standard complex structure.
-A vector field $v$ may them be written in standard coordinates as $\C\infty1$ functions times the real and imaginary parts of $\tilde z\frac \partial{\partial\tilde z}$.
-As noted in Lemma \ref{Lvdbar}, in these coordiantes $L_{v}j$ is just $2j$ times the standard $\dbar$ operator.
-Therefore, Theorem \ref{f replacement} on page \pageref{f replacement} implies that given any section in $\Gamma^{0,1}(T\ex C\otimes T^{*}\ex C)$, there exists a $\C\infty1$ vectorfield $v$ so that $L_{v}j$ is equal to the given section in a neighborhood of each edge.
+To avoid any issues with the precise nature of almost-complex structures at edges\footnote{Definition 8.3 of \cite{iec}.} of a curve, we first reduce to the case that the variation in almost-complex structure on the domain $\ex C$ is described by a section of $\Gamma^{0,1}(T\ex C\otimes T^{*}\ex C)$ vanishing in a neighborhood of all edges of $\ex C$.
+Consider a neighborhood of an edge of the domain $\ex C$ of $f$.
+A small such neighborhood is isomorphic an open subset of $\et 1{[0,l]}$ or $\et 1{[0,\infty)}$ with its standard complex structure.
+A vector-field $v$ in standard coordinates is then the real and imaginary parts of $\tilde z\frac \partial{\partial\tilde z}$ times $\C\infty1$ functions.
+As noted in Lemma \ref{Lvdbar}, in these coordinates $L_{v}j$ is $2j$ times the standard $\dbar$ operator.
+Therefore, Theorem \ref{f replacement} implies that given any section in $\Gamma^{0,1}(T\ex C\otimes T^{*}\ex C)$, there exists a $\C\infty1$ vector-field $v$ so that $L_{v}j$ is equal to the given section in a neighborhood of each edge.
+We can therefore represent any given vector in $T_{f}\dmsw(\hat {\ex B})$ using a section of $\Gamma^{0,1}(T\ex C\otimes T^{*}\ex C)$ vanishing on a neighborhood of edges of $\ex C$.